phirt13/video-player/README.md

 #Video-Player

-This repo contains a custom video player made using jQuery.
+This repo contains a custom video player made using jQuery and native JS.

 ##Features